awagler/Research-Computing/README.md

-# HPC Repository for \[University Name]
+# HPC Repository for New Mexico State University

-Welcome to the High-Performance Computing (HPC) resource repository for **\[University HPC Cluster Name]**.
+Welcome to the High-Performance Computing (HPC) resource repository for **New Mexico State University**.
 This repository provides documentation, job submission templates, and example workflows to help you get started with HPC resources.

 ***